spdx/tools-ts/README.md

 ```

 ## Supported features

-This library is currently in early development state and not all features of SPDX are supported yet.
+This library is currently in early development state and supports only a limited set of features.
+It allows for creating and writing of SPDX 2.3 documents in the JSON format.
+Parsing and validation of existing documents is not yet supported.
+Other output formats, besides JSON, as well as SPDX 3.0 are not yet supported.

 The following features are supported by this library:

-### SPDX 2.3:
+The library currently does not yet support all features of the SPDX 2.3 specification.
+The following features are supported:

 | Feature | State |
 | ------- | ----- |
 | Document creation | DONE